GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

 Besides
 the simplifications in the code (no explicit storage needed), the concept of temporaries allows |GT| to apply optimization.
-While normal storages have a fixed size, temporaries can have block-private halos which are used for redundant computation.
+While normal storages have a fixed size, temporaries can have block-private :term:`Halos<Halo>` which are used for redundant computation.

 .. note::

-   It might be semantically incorrect to replace a temporary with a normal storage, as normal storages don't have the halo region for redundant computation.
+   It might be semantically incorrect to replace a temporary with a normal storage, as normal storages don't have the :term:`Halo` region for redundant computation.
 In such case several threads (OpenMP or CUDA) will write the same location multiple times.
 As long as all threads write the same data (which is a requirement for correctness of |GT|), this should be no problem for correctness on current hardware (might change in the future) but might have side-effects on performance.